content-left-bg.png

 State schools (schools)

-Institutions funded by the State of Queensland that provide primary, secondary or special education to persons enrolled at the institution, or to persons enrolled at other state schools in Queensland.
+• primary, secondary or special education to persons enrolled at the institution, or to persons enrolled at other state schools; and/or

 State schools include Schools of Distance Education, Community Schools, Educational Units, Specific Purpose Schools, Outdoor and Environmental Education Centres, and schools accredited with the Council of International Schools.